sameday-courier/woocommerce-plugin/readme.txt

 Settup your Plugin

 Go to WooCommerce/Settings and choose SamedayCourier tab.
 Complete the form and press Save changes.
 If everythings works well you recive a success message.
 After that, you are able to import the Services and Pick-up point assinged by Sameday to your account.
 Go to Service and press "Refresh Service".
-The same for pick-up points importing.
+The same for pick-up points importing and (optional) for the locker list.
+Activate the services by changing the status from "Disabled" to "Always" or "Interval".
+Add the new SamedayCourier shipping method to your Shipping zones.
+Go to WooCommerce/Settings menu, open the Shipping zones tab.
+Choose the shipping zone for which you want to use
+Sameday services and press "Edit" button then press "Add shipping method" and select "SamedayCourier".
-In the checkout page of your store, your clients are able to see and choose one of the Sameday service.
+After you have followed all the steps described above, now in the checkout page of your store, your clients are able to see and choose one of the Sameday service.
-In the order list will be displayed a button "Generate awb".
+In the Order page will be displayed a button "Generate awb".
 After awb is generated you can show it as pdf format.
-You can show the history of the awb, add a new parcel or simply remove the awb.
+Also you can show the history of the awb, add a new parcel or simply remove the awb.

 == Frequently Asked Questions ==